rukh-debug/talking-pdf/README.md

 ## License
 "Do whatever the hell you want with this code."

     - MIT License

+## Security
+Since it's totally client side, there is no security issue, except the fact that you are sending your pdf file to OpenAI, which is a third party service.
+So, if you are concerned about your privacy, don't use this app.

 ## Credits
 openai for the awesome API

-@mui/material for the awesome UI components nextjs for the awesome framework
+@mui/material for the awesome UI components

+nextjs for the awesome framework